Soccer-Super Salah ignites Liverpool season as Man City lose for first time | Sports-Games

 A superb second-half goal from Mohamed Salah earned Liverpool a 1-0 victory over Manchester City on Sunday as the champions lost their unbeaten start to the Premier League season in a heated thriller that saw home coach Juergen Klopp red-carded.

+"Our position is not the best and it is just one game so we have to carry on.
+Hopefully this gives us more confidence," Salah, who had missed a similar opportunity to his goal earlier in the game, said.
+"Today we created chances and when I missed the first I was calm because I knew the second would come.
+I just tried to stay focused and put it in the net because I missed the first one, and I got lucky."

+Something had to give as Liverpool came into the game unbeaten in their previous 27 home league matches, while City had not tasted defeat in 22 on the road.
+However, after an opening period that failed to live up to the game's blockbuster billing, with Erling Haaland, looking for his 21st goal of a remarkable season, twice going close for City, the second half began at a ferocious pace.

-After an opening period that failed to live up to the game's blockbuster billing, the second half began at a ferocious pace, with Egypt international Salah denied by a superb save from City goalkeeper Ederson moments after the break.
-City then thought they had taken the lead through Phil Foden in the 53rd minute, sparking wild celebrations on the City bench, only for it to be ruled out following a VAR review, Erling Haaland deemed to have fouled Fabinho in the build-up.
+Salah was denied by a superb save from City goalkeeper Ederson moments after the break, before City then thought they had taken the lead through Phil Foden, only for it to be ruled out following a VAR review, Haaland deemed to have fouled Fabinho in the build-up.
+City coach Pep Guardiola was furious on the touchline as the referee was asked to have another look and even more so when it was ruled out, turning around to remonstrate with several Liverpool supporters in the stands.

+The Spaniard's blood pressure would have gone through the roof if Diogo Jota had headed Salah's superb cross into the net moments later, with the Portuguese forward missing the target from close range.
+Liverpool kept coming at City after their VAR reprieve, with Salah spinning away superbly after a slip from Cancelo before firing the winner, sparking wild celebrations on the Kop.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)